Drunk Driving Accident Lawyer in Queens, NY

 The following statistics from the National Highway Traffic Safety Administration provide insight into how common drunk driving accidents are in the State of New York and across the nation:

-The following statistics from the New York City Police Department show that drunk driving accidents are a serious problem in Queens and throughout New York City:
+The following statistics from the New York City Police Department show that drunk driving accidents are a serious problem in NYC:

-• A total of 46 vehicles were involved in alcohol-related crashes in Queens, which accounted for 27.2 percent of all cars in alcohol-related crashes citywide.
+- A total of 46 vehicles were involved in alcohol-related crashes in NYC, which accounted for 27.2 percent of all cars in alcohol-related crashes citywide.

 Drunk Driving Accident Injuries